Available Tarot Decks

 Inspired by the rich and detailed artistic style of Flemish painter, Pieter Bruegel the Elder, these cards show the daily life of the medieval peasant in lively fashion.
 It's a rather more earthy Tarot than the Giotto Tarot by the same author - this one features drunk peasants!

 The Cat's Eye Tarot is by a feline veterinarian, a person very familiar with cats, their habits and personalities.
 These cats are very natural and real, and yet have been beautifully adapted to Tarot cards.
-The deck is now completed and published by US Games.

 The Celestial Tarot is from the author of the Spiral Tarot, Kay Steventon.
 The pretty, non-traditional images directly associate astrology, the planets, and the constellations with the 78 Tarot cards.
 Twenty-two majors are zodiacal constellations and ten planets (Pluto is counted as a planet) of astrology.
 Each minor suit is associated with an astrological element of fire, earth, air and water.
 The system includes Golden Dawn decanates, astrology, astronomy, myth and symbolism.
 Now available with a companion book as well as a standalone deck.